Cannot urinate

 Call Animal Control directly at 484-5882.
 This is a digital pager, leave your information and you will be called back.
 The Animal Control Officer has a microchip reader and will be scanning found dogs for microchips.
 If a microchip is found the dog will be returned directly to you.
 Dogs with no identification will be held for 5 days and then turned over to the Mohawk-Hudson Humane Society.
 While Animal Control officers are not directed to oversee cats because cats are not covered under specific New York State Law, often they are receiving information on found animals, will scan found cats for a microchip or will then be looking for your cat.

 Next try local shelters like Guilderhaven.
 Call local veterinarians to leave a description and phone number.
 Even try local boarding facilities.
-Often Lost and Found pets can be reunited via free classified adds on Craig's List or placed on the Delmar Animal Hospital Facebook page.
+Often Lost and Found pets can be reunited via free classified ads on Craig's List or placed on the Delmar Animal Hospital Facebook page.

 For Town of Bethlehem:

-Found animals within the Town of Bethlehem may be reported to the Bethlehem Police Department 518-439-9973.
+Found animals within the Town of Bethlehem may be reported to the Bethlehem Police Department, 518-439-9973.
 Please try to have a description, breed, color, markings, collar and tags.
 Identification with Rabies tags, licensing tags, address tags or microchips help get the animal back to the owners.
 Long or short hair should also be included in the description for cats.

 By N.Y.S.
 Agriculture and Markets law, any town can take possession of found dogs but not cats.
 The first thing we do is check found animal calls against lost animal calls and if there is a match to notify the owner.
 The second would be to use tag or microchip information to locate the owner.
-Third would to be take possession of a dog and hold it for the required interval (5 days) pending redemption, then transferred to a shelter or rescue group for adoption or euthanasia for the unadoptable.
-Dogs the Town of Bethlehem have taken possession of are posted on their web site under Community News at http://www.townofbethlehem.
+Third would to be to check with the Humane Society.
+Dogs seized and impounded are taken to Mohawk Hudson Humane Society located at 3 Oakland Avenue, Menands, NY 12204, 518-434-8128.

 AAHA has a universal microchip lookup website.
-It can identify the database associated with the microchip. http://www.petmicrochiplookup.org/
+It can identify the database associated with the microchip. http://www.petmicrochiplookup.org